-The success of our company, including our never-ending pursuit to be more environmentally responsible, rests on the shoulders of the 53,000 people who work at our company.
-We engage employees throughout the year in several ways, the most noteworthy being our Innovation Conference’s Sustainability Awards, the Green Business Leadership team, and our quarterly employee sustainability awareness surveys.
+The success of our company, including our never-ending pursuit to be more environmentally responsible, rests on the shoulders of the 60,000 people who work at our company.
+We engage employees throughout the year in several ways, the most noteworthy of which are our Innovation Conference’s Sustainability Award, the Green Business Leadership team, and our quarterly employee sustainability awareness surveys.

-- EMC’s annual Innovation Conference encourages and recognizes the power of employee innovation to shape the future.
-Since launching the program in 2009, we have identified – and implemented – employee ideas focused on data center energy consumption, monitoring enterprise information technology’s (IT’s) carbon footprint and sustainable packaging practices.
-In 2011, we received 1,590 entries from 25 participating countries and selected 28 winning entries.
+- EMC's annual Innovation Conference encourages and recognizes the power of employee innovation to shape the future.
+Since launching the program in 2009, we have identified—and implemented—employee ideas focused on data center energy consumption, monitoring enterprise information technology’s (IT’s) carbon footprint, and sustainable packaging practices.
+In 2012, a record 2,200 proposals were submitted to the Innovation Showcase by employees representing 28 countries.
+We selected 31 entries as award winners and recognized three “best-in-show” entries.
 To learn more about this award, visit Innovation Showcase.

-- EMC’s Office of Sustainability, aided by commitments from partners throughout the company, is applying a unified environmental strategy across our business and day-to-day operations.
-The cross-functional Green Business Leadership team, with 20 participating business units and functions, collaborates to share ideas and practices, align programs, and drive sustainability throughout our operations.
+- Aided by commitments from partners throughout the company, EMC’s Office of Sustainability is applying a unified environmental strategy across our business and day-to-day operations.
+The cross-functional Green Business Leadership team, with 20 participating business units and functions, collaborates to share ideas and practices, aligns programs, and drives sustainability throughout our operations.

 - EMC conducts a quarterly Environmental Sustainability Awareness Survey to better understand employee awareness.
-The survey is given to 500 randomly-selected employees from our global work base and gives us insight into issues that are most important to employees as well as their understanding of our sustainability programs.
-Survey questions have included:
+The survey is given to 500 randomly-selected employees from our global workforce and gives us insight into issues that are most important to employees as well as their understanding of our sustainability programs.
+Survey questions have asked about:

 - Awareness of what EMC is doing to protect the environment

 - Awareness of how EMC is helping our customers reduce their environmental impact